jithu7432/nb-viewer/README.md

 # Installation
-* Download the latest release from this [link](https://github.com/jithu7432/nb-viewer/releases)
+* Clone the latest version.
-* Open the terminal and run the below command for installation
+* Open the terminal and run the below command for compiling and installing the application
  ```markdown
  sh install.sh
  ```